anthonylouismorton/Code-201/reading-notes/Read-09.md

   2. Value - the attribute attached to the input tag where a user will provide information.
 The value is the actual user input

 - There are several input types: textbox, text area, radio buttons, etc. Multiple selections can be made per input type if desired
-- A textbox can also have validation messages that prompt user if their selection meets the input criteria.
+- A textbox can also have validation messages that prompt users if their selection meets the input criteria.
 For example, if it is a name textbox a validation message could appear if a user attempts to input numbers

 ### Chapter 14: “Lists, Tables & Forms” (pp.330-357)
 - Lists can be provided different styling attributes. decimal, lower-alpha, and used to change how a list is numbered using the list-style-type property